autoatml/autoplex/docs/user/phonon/flows/flows.md

 *Tutorials written by Christina Ertural ([christina.ertural@bam.de](mailto:christina.ertural@bam.de)) and Janine George ([janine.george@bam.de](mailto:christina.ertural@bam.de)).*

-# Before you start using `autoplex`

-We expect the general user of `autoplex` to be familiar with the [Materials Project](https://github.com/materialsproject) framework software tools and related packages for (high-throughput) workflow submission and management.
-This involves the following software packages:
-- [pymatgen](https://github.com/materialsproject/pymatgen) for input and output handling of computational materials science software
-- [atomate2](https://github.com/materialsproject/atomate2) for providing a library of pre-defined computational materials science workflows
-- [jobflow](https://github.com/materialsproject/jobflow) for processes, job and workflow handling
-- [jobflow-remote](https://github.com/Matgenix/jobflow-remote) or [FireWorks](https://github.com/materialsproject/fireworks) for workflow and database (MongoDB) management
-- [MongoDB](https://www.mongodb.com/) as the database (we recommend installing the MongoDB community version)

-All of these software tools provide documentation and tutorials.
-Please take your time and check everything out!

 # Out-of-the-box workflow

 This tutorial will demonstrate how to use `autoplex` with its default setup and settings.